renansigolo/project-falcon/README.md

 ## Gulp Commands

-* To serve your files and reload the browser after compile use: `gulp serve`
+* To serve your files and reload the browser after compile use: `gulp start`

-* To watch your files use: `gulp watch`

-* To compile only js and sass files use: `gulp compile`
+* To compile only js and sass files use: `gulp build`

 * To compile everything in order to deploy to production use: `gulp`